Hi there, I'm Caitlin!

 You've come to the right place!

 The short version goes something like this:

 I’m a Montreal-based flutist and flute teacher who primarily enjoys performing in solo and chamber recitals.
 Through my performance projects, I tell stories and connect with audiences about social issues, music, and life itself.
-In 2020, I created a virtual concert series entitled Caitlin’s Cozy Concerts, which I still host and perform in monthly.
-On May 1st, I premiered my solo concert Alone Together: A COVID Concert through the NexTus Festival.
-When COVID isn’t around, I collaborate with clarinetist Emilia Segura in our Ensemble Camellia duo.
-I have a strong passion for pedagogy and have been teaching flute privately for five years.
-I teach in person at home, and online through the Just and Accessible Music School, of which I am a co-founder and board member.
+Such projects include Caitlin’s Cozy Concerts, a virtual solo concert series I created in 2020, as well as Ensemble Camellia, a flute and clarinet duo created in 2019 with my friend Emilia Segura.
+I also have a strong passion for pedagogy and have been teaching flute privately for over five years.
+I teach in person at home, and online through the Just and Accessible Music School, of which I am a co-founder and the Vice President.

 You can even take a look at my official credentials!